George Groves (boxer): Groves vs. Murray, Gutknecht

 In May, it was announced that Groves would meet domestic rival and former four-time world title challenger Martin Murray in a WBA super middleweight title eliminator on 25 June at the O2 Arena on the Anthony Joshua vs. Dominic Breazeale undercard live on Sky Box Office.
 Both fighters were delighted that the fight was made.
 Murray made weight on second attempt.
 After a long battle, Groves defeated Murray via a 12-round unanimous decision.
-The three judges scored the fight at 118-110, giving Murray only two rounds.
+The three judges scored the fight at 118–110, giving Murray only two rounds.
 Groves hurt Murray with big right hands in rounds 7, 9 and 12.
 Murray had Groves looking hurt in the 10th after hitting him with a left hook to the head.
 Both fighters looked tired and ragged in the 12th round.
 Their conditioning looked less than to be desired at that point in the fight.

-On 18 November 2016, Groves was set to defend his International title for a second time, this time against German boxer Eduard Gutknecht (30-4-1, 13 KOs).
+On 18 November 2016, Groves was set to defend his International title for a second time, this time against German boxer Eduard Gutknecht (30–4–1, 13 KOs).
 Gutknecht had previously challenged once for the world super middleweight title and once the world light heavyweight title.
 The fight took place at the Wembley Arena in London.
 In a one-sided fight, Groves defeated Gutknecht by 12 round unanimous decision title.
-The judges scored it (119-110, 119-109 and 119-109) all in favour of Groves.
+The judges scored it (119–110, 119–109 and 119–109) all in favour of Groves.
 Groves showed good boxing skills in surviving an early attack from Gutknecht in the first three rounds.
 Groves had to take some hard power shots and jabs.
 In round 9, Gutknecht took a lot of heavy blows from Groves.
 At the end of the round, Gutknecht’s right eye was badly swollen and almost completely shut.
 Gutknecht was able to catch Groves with some hard jabs that got his attention in the 9th.
 Gutknecht was no longer throwing power shots, which at this point was what he needed to win the rounds.
 Gutknecht collapsed in the dressing room following the bout and was taken to hospital where he underwent surgery for swelling to the brain.
-The fight, which took place on Channel 5 on Friday night, averaged 780,000 viewers.
+The fight, which was televised on Channel 5 on Friday night, averaged 780,000 viewers.